 A representative sample survey (90% confidence interval, +/- 10% error margin) was carried out in the anticipated project population to determine their pre-project fuel.
 The baseline survey was carried out in all Indian states which are part of the VPA.
-The representative branches were selected from this state from different POs operating in these regions.
+The representative branches were selected from these states from different POs operating in these regions.
 Then smaller set of sample population was selected randomly from 2-3 villages in each of the branch area.
 Five staff members of MEC, branch staffs from selected branches and head office staff from PO have been trained to conduct survey.
 The staff members chosen for the survey had prior experience of conducting on-field surveys and were familiar with local area, culture, and local language.
 MEC staff and branch staff of PO organizations have in turn have trained the local field staffs from the same villages who are familiar with local area.
 The training was adequately tailored to the baseline surveys and included an interactive discussion of questions with surveyors, going through the questions of the baseline survey questionnaire (data collection form), role plays as well as interview techniques.
-The surveys have been carried out during September to November 2020.
 Each of CME staff supervised the on-field surveys carried out by the partner organizations branch staff.